 Average portion sizes have increased dramatically over the past few decades, far beyond what a healthy body needs.
 Just a few examples:

 - Bagels have doubled in diameter and now pack 210 more calories than they once did.

-- It’s hard to believe, but muffins were once 1.5 ounces and 210 calories; now they’re more like 4 ounces, with an extra 300 or so calories.
+- Muffins were once 1.5 ounces and 210 calories; now they’re closer to 4 ounces, with an extra 300 or so calories.

-- An average order of French fries has tripled in size (from 2.4 ounces to 6.9 ounces), with an extra 400 calories.
+- An average order of French fries has tripled from 2.4 ounces to 6.9 ounces, with an extra 400 calories.

 Given how easy it is to super-size so many foods and drinks, it’s also easy to lose sight of what’s a reasonable portion and what isn’t.
-Being aware of how much you’re putting on your plate is key to keeping off extra pounds (remember: It’s a lot easier to gain weight than it is to lose it).
+Being aware of how much you’re putting on your plate is key (remember: It’s a lot easier to gain weight than it is to lose it).

 - Fish = a checkbook

 - Meat or poultry = deck of cards